RESEARCH STARTER

 Four main types of hypersensitivity reactions exist.
 Immediate hypersensitivity reactions account for Types I–III, while delayed hypersensitivity reactions account for Type IV.
 Some professionals feel it is necessary to distinguish certain Type II disorders that bind to cell surface receptors as opposed to the cell surface itself and therefore include a Type V category, but this type of designation is uncommon.

-Immediate hypersensitive reactions are initiated when the immune system releases antibodies to combat a foreign substance, or antigen.
+Immediate hypersensitivity reactions are initiated when the immune system releases antibodies to combat a foreign substance, or antigen.
 The reaction depends upon what type of foreign substance enters the body, how pervasive the substance is, and what type of antibody reacts with the substance.
 When the body is first exposed to an antigen, it is called the sensitizing dose.
-The antigen then enters a latent period in which it does not react inside the body.
+The immune system then enters a latent period in which it does not react inside the body.
 When the same antigen enters the body at a later time, it is called a shocking dose.
-The shocking dose causes the hypersensitivity reaction and can lead to a number of issues.
+The shocking dose causes a hypersensitivity reaction and can lead to a number of issues.

 Type I reactions involve allergic reactions mediated by the antibody immunoglobulin E (IgE).
-Immediate hypersensitive reactions to allergens occur within minutes.
-Examples of disorders caused by Type I reactions include anaphylaxis, asthma, atopy, and Churg-Strauss syndrome.
+Immediate hypersensitivity reactions to allergens occur within minutes.
+Examples of disorders caused by Type I reactions include anaphylaxis, asthma, atopy, and eosinophilic granulomatosis with polyangiitis (formerly Churg-Strauss syndrome).

 Type II reactions involve antibody-dependent cell-mediated cytotoxicity (ADCC).
 Cytotoxicity refers to immune system responses that destroy cells.
 These reactions are mediated by immunoglobulin M (IgM) and immunoglobulin G (IgG), which are bound to cell surface antigens.
 In these instances, antigens bind to normal cells that are then targeted for destruction by the immune system.
 This can lead to a number of harmful consequences, such as the development of autoimmune disease.
 Examples of disorders related to Type II reactions include autoimmune hemolytic anemia, rheumatic heart disease, Graves’ disease, and Goodpasture syndrome.